 For a sport that has long prided itself as a gentleman’s game, spectated by gentlefolk, Ben Stokes salty language on the cricket pitch can be as acerbic as over-steeped tea.

 BEN STOKES SPEWS

-In his mid twenties, Stokes is one of the top cricketers in the world.
-Originally from New Zealand, he now lives in England where he serves as Vice Captain of the English National Test Team.
-He once was suspended with pay from the team following an early-morning altercation in Bristol.
+In his mid twenties, Stokes has trained hard to become one of the top cricketers in the world.
+Originally from New Zealand, he now lives in England where he serves as vice captain of the English National Test Team despite his bad boy rep — he once was suspended with pay from the team following an early-morning altercation in Bristol.

 That Stokes — with his fiery demeanor and heavily tattooed arms — appears more suited to rugby than cricket, should come as no surprise.
 His grandfather, father and brother have all played rugby at a high level.